-The Greater Manchester Learning Provider Network is currently involved in the delivery of the a number of projects.
-These projects each contribute to and work to benefit our members and the skills landscape.
+The Greater Manchester Learning Provider Network are currently involved in the delivery of a range of different projects.
+The projects work to bring benefit to our members and the Greater Manchester skills system.

-We have also delivered a number of successful projects that have now concluded.
-Find out more information below:
+We have successfully delivered a number of projects, which have now concluded.
+You can find more information below:

 The Apprenticeship Ambassador programme is an Apprenticeship information service for schools in Greater Manchester which utilised apprentices’ who have volunteered to share their first-hand knowledge and experience of Apprenticeships as a route into a successful career.

 The premise of the programme was that the best people to promote Apprenticeships to young people in Greater Manchester schools are young people undertaking an Apprenticeship.
 The project was uniquely positioned to provide an insight into Apprenticeships and Traineeships by mobilising real apprentices to share their personal experiences with students who are typically only a few years younger than the ambassadors.
 Other CEIAG projects provide high quality information, advice and guidance but only the Apprenticeship Ambassador programme promotes the pathway using those who have chosen that route.